tekyjd/Record-Suspension-Application-Eligibility/README.md

-                    // NOTE: If Sch 1 is unknown, we need SPIO status, and now 2yr imprisonment status to determine the 5-10 year split. let missingInfo = ["Was it a Schedule 1 offence?", "Offence status (Serious Personal Injury Offence (SPIO))", "Were you sentenced to a prison term of 2 years or more?"];
+                    // NOTE: If Sch 1 is unknown, we need SPIO status, and now 2yr imprisonment status to determine the 5-10 year split. let missingInfo = ["Is it a Schedule 1 offence?", "Offence status (Serious Personal Injury Offence (SPIO))", "Were you sentenced to a prison term of 2 years or more?"];
                     ambiguityMessageSuffix = '';

                     if (isCompletionDateUnknown) {